-pH must be measured within 36 hours in an unfiltered subsample. pH is measured in the field or in the station laboratory using a pH-meter.
+pH must be measured within 36 hours in an unfiltered subsample. pH is measured in the station laboratory using a pH-meter.
 The same subsample can be used for both conductivity, pH measurements and alkalinity measurements, but conductivity must be measured first!!
 The buffer solutions and the water sample must have same temperature when measuring.